Ethics Committee

 Import/Export

 As delineated in the G-CTAProcsVacBiol, MWI-14, and MWI-7, the applicant must obtain approval from the Pharmacy and Medicines Regulatory Authority (PMRA) to import and export human biological specimens into and out of Malawi.
-The G-CTAProcsVacBiol notes that the applicant may apply to the PMRA for permission to import and/or export materials at the same time that he/she submits the clinical trial application.
+The G-CTAProcsVacBiol notes that the applicant may apply to the PMRA for permission to import and/or export materials at the same time that the applicant submits the clinical trial application.

 The G-StorExptSpecimens specifies that the sponsor is responsible for shipping specimens, for preparing the required documentation (e.g., nationally authorized import/export permits and dispatch/shipping documents), and for ensuring that the samples collected from research participants are sent through the appropriate carrier to their destination.
 The sponsor may delegate these functions to the principal investigator (PI).
 Refer to Annex 1 of the G-StorExptSpecimens for a checklist to be completed by the PI for the proper storage and export of clinical trial samples.
 As per the G-StorExptSpecimens, the transport of specimens is subject to regulation by the International Air Transport Association.

-In cases where investigators are unable to complete all required research tests in Malawi, MWI-14 and MWI-7, state that justification must be provided for the importation and exportation of samples.
+In cases where investigators are unable to complete all required research tests in Malawi, MWI-14 and MWI-7 state that justification must be provided for the importation and exportation of samples.

 Material Transfer Agreement